-Juicy peaches and sweet berries are surrounded by a delightful, creamy custard filling in this summery berry peach pie.
+Juicy peaches and sweet berries are surrounded by a delightfully creamy custard filling in this summery berry peach pie.

-3 tbsp unsalted, chilled and cut into cubes
+3 tablespoons (60g) unsalted butter, chilled and cut into cubes

 3 1/2 large peaches

 1/4 cup (40g) fresh raspberries